Javkamkrastavizi/MicrophoneVolumeLocker/README.md

 4. If you want to be able to start MicrophoneLocker1.0.exe at Windows Startup you will have to do it the hard way

+5. Make Sure That The Recording Device is set as Default Recording Device in the Sound Control Panel

 # Notes

 Im Open to suggestions and Feedback.